depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/slide-deck.md

 ---

-# Why is it for us acceptable?
+# Why is it acceptable?

 - Companies with 1,000+ engineers (5+ DBAs):
   Top 1-2% of tech companies